cs-util-com/Snap2Map/docs/feat-reference-distances.md

     1. User taps "Measure".
     2. User taps to set a start point of the temporary measure line.
 (The user can still zoom and move around on the image while doing so)
     3. User taps to set the end point of the temporary measure line.
 (The user can still zoom and move around on the image while doing so)
-    4.  **Real-time Feedback**: A label on the line shows the distance in meters, calculated as `pixelDistance / state.referenceDistance.pixelsPerMeter`.
+    4.  **Real-time Feedback**: A label on the line shows the distance in meters, calculated as `pixelDistance * state.referenceDistance.metersPerPixel`.
     5. Afterwards the user can still long press and drag the start and end points of the measure line around on the image to refine their initial placement of these 2 points

 ## 3. Logic & Calibration Integration